-He took part in maneuvers in the late summer of 1941.
-After the maneuvers, at Camp Polk, Louisiana, he learned he was being sent overseas with his battalion.
-The 192nd Tank Battalion received orders for duty, in the Philippines, because of an event that happened during the summer of 1941.
+After the maneuvers, at Camp Polk, Louisiana, the battalion members learned they were being sent overseas because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line, in the direction of a Japanese occupied island.
 When the squadron landed he reported what he had seen it was too late to do anything that day.

 By the time another squadron was sent to the area the next morning, the buoys had been picked up by a fishing boat that was seen making its way to shore.
 It was at that time the decision was made to build up the American military presence in the Philippines.